shotgunsoftware/tk-aftereffects/docs/contributing.rst

 As the After Effects engine communicates via three different programming languages it can be sometimes difficult to debug certain situations.

-If you experience an error, the first place to go to is the "Console" of the Shotgun-panel in After Effects.
+If you experience an error, the first place to go to is the "Console" of the ShotGrid-panel in After Effects.
 If the communication with After Effects is working as expected, you will see your logs there.
 You can find the console by selecting the *burger-menu* of the panel and then clicking "Shot Console".